Fluffy, light breakfast muffins made with whole wheat and almond flours, and sweetened with whole cane sugar, with a strawberry “surprise” inside!

 These muffins are made with part whole wheat and part almond flour.
 Currently, my preferred flours to use in baking are whole wheat, spelt, and almond.
 I buy wheat and spelt berries in bulk and then grind them with my grain mill (can’t beat the taste).
 I also purchased some kamut berries recently, and am interested in learning more about buckwheat.
 When baking with almond flour I generally only use it for part of the flour in a recipe, partially for texture reasons and partially because almond flour is a fair bit higher in calories.
 Delicious and nutritious yes, but I don’t want to eat too much of it.
 I’ve tried coconut flour and loved the taste, but I have found that coconut flour can be hard on certain digestive systems (mine included) and so I don’t use it anymore.

 Whole wheat is definitely my favorite flour, but one of the drawbacks to using whole wheat is that baked goods in general will tend to be a little heavier.
 Personally, I like the texture and taste of whole wheat, but I can understand how not everyone would be a fan.
-I find that using part whole wheat/part almond flour in some baked goods gives a nice texture with lots of flavor.
+I find that using part whole wheat/part almond flour in some baked goods results in a nice texture with lots of flavor.
 I don’t use that combination with all of my baking, but in these muffins it worked well!
 If you don’t have almond flour, you can sub it out with unbleached all-purpose flour in this recipe.
-Using half whole wheat flour and half unbleached all-purpose is another way to balance out your baked goods if you’re not crazy about whole wheat (or if you’re wanting to move towards baking more with whole wheat but need some adjustment time)!
+Using half whole wheat flour and half unbleached all-purpose is another way to balance out your baked goods if you’re not crazy about the texture of all whole wheat.

-Different flours require varying amounts of moisture, so keep that in mind.
+Working with different flours is definitely a learning process (for me anyway).
 For example, when using whole wheat you may need a little more moisture than when using all-purpose.
 Spelt will usually require a little less moisture than whole wheat.
-It takes practice and I am definitely still learning too!
+It takes practice!

 Cinnamon Strawberry Surprise Muffins